JPersson77/LGTVCompanion/README.md

 ## Background
 With the rise in popularity of using OLED TVs as PC monitors, it is apparent that standard functionality of PC-monitors is missing.
 Particularly turning the display on or off in response to power events in windows.
 With OLED monitors this is particularly important to prevent "burn-in", or more accurately pixel-wear.

+## What other people say

+-*"That is a really janky solution.
+But... it WORKS!"* Linus Tech Tips at https://youtu.be/4mgePWWCAmA?t=21m14s -*"The best kind of programming is fueled by pure hate for an annoying situation."* - reddituser at https://www.reddit.com/r/OLED_Gaming/comments/okhv67/comment/h58alyu/?utm_source=share&utm_medium=web2x&context=3
+-*"Yeah, that's really nice!" by my wife

 ## Installation and usage
 1. Important prerequisites:
    - Power ON all TVs and ensure they are connected to your local area network via Wi-Fi or cable.